kexiZeroing/kexiZeroing.github.io/src/blog/inspirations.md

 - Bad engineers chase the newest framework, the hottest language, the latest trend.
 They’ve rewritten the same app four times in four different frameworks.
 Good engineers are pragmatists.
 They’ll choose the tech that the team knows, the solution that can be hired for, the approach that lets them focus on the actual problem.

 - Bad engineers write code.
 Good engineers solve problems.
 Bad engineers focus on themselves.
 Good engineers focus on their team.
 Bad engineers optimize for looking smart.
 Good engineers optimize for being useful.

+If you’re wondering whether you’re operating at a senior+ level, here’s one test: What happens when someone hands you something abstract/fuzzy/complex?
+Do you wait for someone else to clarify it for you?
+Do you start coding immediately and hope for the best?
+Or do you spend time up front making it concrete enough that you and your team can actually execute with confidence?
+If it’s the last one, you’re probably already there.
+If it’s not, the good news is this isn’t talent, but practice: start with the next vague ticket that’s assigned to you.